uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

         * `example-app-1234567890ab.herokuapp.com  canonical name = ie02.ingress.herokuapp.com.`
         * `ie02.ingress.herokuapp.com`
         * `Address: 46.137.15.86`
+    * Sometimes it doesn't have CNAME, this is fine:
+        * `Name:   lab3test-fbb81150e720.herokuapp.com`
+        * `Address: 34.201.81.34`
+        * In this case, write "none" for the cname.
     * Write your app's hostname, cname, and ip address to the README.md in your git repo.
 * Make sure you can use the admin panel on heroku from your web browser.
     * Hint: shut down your localhost server if its running to make sure you're not connecting to the one on your computer by accident!